CodeSolz/ultimate-push-notifications/readme.txt

 * Receive push notification when vendor change the status of the product

-== âž¡ï¸ Basic Documentation To Get Started ==
+== Basic Documentation To Get Started ==

-ðŸ‘‰ HOW TO INSTALL, SETUP AND ACTIVATE FIREBASE APPLICATION
+ HOW TO INSTALL, SETUP AND ACTIVATE FIREBASE APPLICATION

 * How to create a Firebase Application for free
     * [Live Demo & Documentation](https://docs.codesolz.net/ultimate-push-notifications/how-to-create-firebase-application/create-firebase-application/)